felixfaire/Soundscaper-OSC/README.md

 ### Feature Wishlist:

-  - Use distance attenuation for sounds outside the convex hull
+  - Use distance attenuation for sounds outside the convex hull of speakers
   - Allow looping voices
   - Doppler shift with velocity?
   - Ambisonic file decoding and playback.